 Where: The Riverwalk Plaza in downtown Mount Vernon, WA

 What: Instead of gathering for our traditional lantern-lit procession, we will be displaying luminary installations, offering information from local conservation organizations, and putting on live performances of music and spoken word.

-Bring your own luminary, or pick one up at Tri-Dee Arts*!
+Bring your own luminary, or pick one from Tri-Dee Arts*!

-*free, pre-made paper bag luminaries will be available inside Tri-Dee Arts the day of the event, during normal business hours, while supplies last.
+*free, pre-made paper bag luminaries will be available from Tri-Dee Arts the day of the event, while supplies last.

 Our Skagit River is a watershed of great beauty and importance.
 There are many ways that we can celebrate and protect this special place.
 Learn more in our new story map!
 Click below for the version you want.

 Nuestro río Skagit es una cuenca hidrográfica de gran belleza e importancia.
 Hay muchas formas en que podemos celebrar y proteger este lugar especial. ¡Aprenda más en nuestro nuevo story map!
 Haga clic a continuación para ver la versión que desee.